rustbas/linux_installer/README.md

 # TODO

+- [ ] Check on VM
     - [ ] Check 1 part of installer of VM
     - [ ] Check 2 part of installer of VM
     - [ ] Check 3 part of installer of VM
     - [ ] Check 4 part of installer of VM
+- [ ] Check on LapTop
     - [ ] Check 1 part of installer of LapTop
     - [ ] Check 2 part of installer of LapTop
     - [ ] Check 3 part of installer of LapTop
     - [ ] Check 4 part of installer of LapTop